Overview

 Preferred Education/Training, Experience, Skills/Competencies:

-- Experience with spreadsheets
+- Experience or interest in working with metadata

 - Excellent written and oral communication skills